 The Center for Global Engagement's Special Program in Intercultural Communication provides qualified international students with the opportunity of becoming global-ready graduates and earning a total of twelve academic credits from Florida State University.
-This program is currently available to students from Hansung University, Dankook University, Sookmyung Women's University, and Meiji University.

-The Intercultural Communication Program provides participants with the enriching experience of doing intensive academic coursework in Intercultural Communication on the FSU campus followed by a 5-6-month academic training program at Walt Disney World® Resort near Orlando, Florida, U.S.A.
+The Intercultural Communication Program provides participants with the enriching experience of doing intensive academic coursework in Intercultural Communication on the FSU campus followed by a six-month academic training program at Walt Disney World® Resort near Orlando, Florida, U.S.A.

 The intensive three-credit on-campus course in Intercultural Communication provides the academic framework necessary to build important intercultural communication skills.
 Students also benefit from the experience of living and studying at a U.S. university and from interacting with FSU faculty, staff and students during their stay.

-While at FSU, students also begin a three-credit Applied Intercultural Communication course, which will continue throughout their stay in the U.S. This course, combined with social and cultural activities, will help students prepare for their experience living, working and studying at Walt Disney World® Resort.
+While at FSU, students also begin a six-credit Applied Intercultural Communication course, which will continue throughout their stay in the U.S. This course, combined with social and cultural activities, will help students prepare for their experience living, working and studying at Walt Disney World® Resort.